skills/migrate-ado-repository/.github/steps/1-step.md

 1. Update the `ado_url` value with your Azure DevOps organization URL (e.g., `https://dev.azure.com/your-org`):

 1. Run the bootstrap script, this will source information from the config file and run a [Terraform](https://developer.hashicorp.com/terraform) script to create a project.

-   Replace `YOUR_TOKEN_HERE` with the Personal Access Token you created.

    ```bash
    ./ado/bootstrap.sh --ado-token "YOUR_TOKEN_HERE"